For a patient with a small or recessed chin, an implant can completely transform the facial profile.

 What is the recovery?

-If you would like more information on chin implants and chin augmentation procedures, or if you would like to schedule a consultation with our facial plastic surgeon, please contact Dr. Prischmann today.
+If you would like more information on chin implant and chin augmentation procedures, or if you would like to schedule a consultation with our facial plastic surgeon, please contact Dr. Prischmann today.